software-mansion/react-native-svg/README.md

   * The cx and cy props define the x and y coordinates of the center of the circle.
 If cx and cy are omitted, the circle's center is set to (0,0)
   * The r prop defines the radius of the circle

-##### Ellipse
+#### Ellipse

 The <Ellipse> element is used to create an ellipse.

 An ellipse is closely related to a circle.
-The difference is that an ellipse has an x and a y radius that differs from each other, while a circle has equal x and y radius
+The difference is that an ellipse has an x and a y radius that differs from each other, while a circle has equal x and y radius.

 ```html
 <Svg